SM003: Pathway

 Guide to Reading Music

-The Instrument: Parts of the Harp, The Fingernails
+The Instrument: Parts of the Harp

-Tuning the Gaelic Harp
+Tuning the Harp

 Holding the Clarsach